-Welcome to Tallahatchie County, Mississippi Genealogy & History Network.
-Our purpose is to provide visitors with free resources for genealogical and / or historical research.
+Welcome to the Tallahatchie County Mississippi Genealogy & History Network website providing free information to genealogical and historical researchers.

 Tallahatchie County was founded on December 31, 1833.
 Tallahatchie is a Choctaw name meaning "rock of waters".
 The county is one of ten in Mississippi with two county seats, Charleston and Sumner.
 Charleston was the first county seat, and Sumner was organized later in 1872.
 Charleston was founded in 1837, but its history antedates that.
 A settlement of five communities had grown up along the forks of Tillatoba Creek.

 In 1833 the land was opened for settlement.
 There were only Indian trails at the time.
 Most of the settlers entered the county over what was called Charley's Trace, an Indian trail that came across from the Mississippi river and entered the hills about where Leverett is now located.
 Here the trail merged with a trail from the south and passed near the present site of Charleston.

 Colonel Thomas Bailey came from Kentucky and formed the first settlement on the north fork of the creek which was about five miles to the northeast.
 He was later joined by James Bailey, Samuel Caruthers, William Flemming, M. Johnson, Willam Kendrick, Robert Thrasher, A. Patterson, and Kinchen Mayo who extended the settlement along the creek toward the Junction.
 Another settlement was started by the Priddys, the Houstons, Cade Alford and the Carson family who extended the settlement along the creek to the junction of three forks.